Fundamental Quality Bound on Optical Quantum Communication

 In this work, we instead follow~\cite{Lami_2024_2} and consider the \emph{quality} of the distilled entanglement as our performance quantifier.
 This means we study the distillation error exponent -- that is, we ask the question how fast the quality of the distilled entanglement improves.
 Specifically, we require that the error behaves as \(\varepsilon \sim 2^{-c \cdot n} \) and characterise the optimal achievable exponent \(c\).
 Formally, we define the \emph{distillable entanglement error exponent} for \(m \) copies via

-with the Uhlmann fidelity function \( F(\rho, \sigma) := \norm{\sqrt{\rho} \sqrt{\sigma} }_1^2\)~\cite{Uhlmann_1976, Josza_1994}.\footnote{Note that we could equivalently use the trace-norm distance to quantify the \(\varepsilon_n\)-closeness.} The asymptotic error exponent of entanglement distillation is then given by
+with the Uhlmann fidelity function \( F(\rho, \sigma) := \norm{\sqrt{\rho} \sqrt{\sigma} }_1^2\)~\cite{Uhlmann_1976, Josza_1994}.\footnote{Note that we could equivalently use the trace-norm distance to quantify the \(\varepsilon_n\)-closeness.} The asymptotic (zero-rate) error exponent of entanglement distillation is then given by

-The error exponent of entanglement distillation is closely connected to another primitive in quantum information theory: quantum state discrimination~\cite{Hiai_1991,Ogawa_2000, Hayashi}.
+The (zero-rate) error exponent of entanglement distillation is closely connected to another primitive in quantum information theory: quantum state discrimination~\cite{Hiai_1991,Ogawa_2000, Hayashi}.
 Specifically, Lami et.\ al.~\cite{Lami_2024_2} showed that in finite-dimensions this exponent exactly coincides with the \emph{Sanov exponent} of the composite testing problem known as \emph{entanglement testing}.
-In entanglement testing, the goal is to determine if a given quantum state is entangled or not.
+Here, the goal is to determine if a given quantum state is entangled or not.